jar398/listtools/doc/guide.md

 regions - but in our case we're talking about taxon concepts.
 The RCC-5 relationships, exactly one of which holds for any two regions, are
- * A = B: A and B are the same; the same individuals fall under both
+ * A = B: A and B are the same, at least inasmuch as the same individuals fall under both
- * A < B: A is contained in B but isn't the same as B; the individuals in A all fall under B but not vice versa
+ * A < B: A is contained in B but isn't the same as B; the individuals that fall under A all fall under B but not vice versa
  * A > B: same as B < A
  * A !
 B: A and B are disjoint; no individual falls under both
  * A >< B: A and B overlap but neither is contained in the other.